Addons

 CLOUDRON_MAIL_TO_DOMAIN= # the mail for which email will be received

-recvmail addon can be disabled for the cases where Cloudron is not receiving email for the domain.
-For this reason, apps must be prepared for the environment variables above to be missing.
+The recvmail addon may be disabled when the server is not receiving email for the domain.
+Apps must handle the case where the above environment variables are absent.

 cloudron exec